chev2/gimp-vtf/README.md

 Internally, it uses [sourcepp](https://github.com/craftablescience/sourcepp/).
 Many thanks to the author of sourcepp for making this plugin possible.

+The project is currently in a **beta** state; the plugin works, but some features are missing.
+There is no working Windows build yet (see #1).

 ## Installation

 Go to **[Releases](https://github.com/chev2/gimp-vtf/releases)** on the right of the page.